wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 }
 ```

 The above code contains custom `CallWidget` which will be responsible for managing the application state (logging the user and managing the call).
 The `SdkState` enum represents possible states of Vonage Client SDK.
-This enum will be defined twice - one for Flutter using Dart and one for Android using Kotlin.
+This enum will be defined twice - one for Flutter using Dart and one for iOS using Kotlin.

 Update body of the `_CallWidgetState` class: